Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Problem Formulations and Preliminaries

 \subsection{ProbeTop-k Problem}

-Consider the ProbeTop-$k$ ($\ptk$) problem.
-In this problem, a firm faces the challenge of filling $k$ positions out of a pool of $n$ candidates.
-Each candidate $i$ has a random, non-negative value $V_i\sim F_i$, and $F_i$ is known to the firm.
-Before the firm hires a candidate, an interview must be conducted.
-When the firm interviews candidate $i$, the realization of $V_i$ becomes known to the firm.
+In the ProbeTop-$k$ ($\ptk$) problem, a firm faces the challenge of filling $k$ positions out of a pool of $n$ applicants.
+Each applicant $i$ has a random, non-negative value $V_i\sim F_i$, and $F_i$ is known to the firm.
+Before the firm hires an applicant, an interview must be conducted.
+When the firm interviews applicant $i$, the realization of $V_i$ becomes known to the firm.
 The firm can conduct at most $T$ interviews in total and then can choose any $k$ interviewed candidates to be hired.
 The goal of the firm is to maximize the sum of the values of the hired candidates.
-An instance of the problem is characterized by a tuple $I=(k,T,n,F)$, where $1\leq k\leq T \leq n$, and $F = \{F_i\}_{i\in [n]}$\footnote{We use $[n]$ to denote $\{1,\dots,n\}$.} is a collection of probability distribution functions.
-In this work, we focus on distributions supported on a finite set $\{r_1,\dots,r_J\}$ of polynomial size and we use $q_{ij}$ to denote $\PP(V_i = r_j)$.
+An instance of the problem is characterized by a tuple $I=(k,T,n,F)$, where $1\leq k\leq T \leq n$, and $F = \{F_i\}_{i\in [n]}$ is a collection of probability distribution functions.
+In this work, we focus on distributions supported on a finite set {of non-negative values} $\{r_j\}_{j\in [J]}$ and we use $q_{ij}$ to denote $\PP(V_i = r_j)$.
 We use $\I_\ptk$ to denote the set of all possible instances for the ProbeTop-$k$ problem.
-We further use $\I_\ptk^k $ to denote $\{I\in\I_\ptk:$ amount of positions is $k\}$.
-Let $\Pi^\ptk$ be the set of all policies for $\ptk$.
-For a policy $\pi\in\Pi^\ptk$ and an instance $I\in\I_\ptk$ let $R_\pi(I)$ be the expected reward of using policy $\pi$ on the instance in question.
-For an instance $I\in\I_\ptk$ define $\OPT_\ptk(I):=\sup_{\pi\in\Pi^\ptk} R_\pi(I)$ as the expected reward of using the best possible policy on instance $I$.
-We call a policy $\pi \in \Pi^\ptk$ an $\alpha$-approximation if
+We further use $\I_\ptk^k \subseteq \I_\ptk$ to denote the subset of instances where the number of positions is k.

+For this problem, we define a policy as a function $\pi$ that maps the remaining budget of interviews, the set of applicants that have not yet been interviewed, and the realization of the values of the candidates that have already been interviewed to a decision of which applicant to interview next.